-The CMS user interface is split in two main parts, one for editors (edit view) and one for administrators (admin view).
+The Optimizely Content Management System (CMS) user interface is split in two main parts, one for editors (edit view) and one for administrators (admin view).
 Access to the different parts are controlled through access policies.

 Editors work in edit view to edit content and build the website structure.
 You can drag and drop images and blocks and edit content directly in the on-page edit view.
 You can preview how a page will look when it is published on different predefined resolutions and channels.